AncientCrimsonSnow/Game-Technology-Interactive-Systems-Game-Physics-course/README.md

 # Game-Technology-Interactive-Systems-Game-Physics-course
-In this course we developed a Game in Js.
+In this course we developed a Game in JS.
 You can see the Game here: https://youtu.be/yNLd4oXj7cQ